 Working through two-year and four-year colleges and universities, the Alabama Technology Network (ATN) focuses primarily on training for manufacturers.
 This includes lean manufacturing, safety, skills training, and other industry-specific courses.
 To learn more about the training programs and other services that ATN offers, visit www.atn.org.

-ADECA has a workforce development division that provides workforce training and career development services for employers and individuals.
+Made In Alabama (MIA) has a workforce development division that provides workforce training and career development services for employers and individuals.
 These services include incumbent workforce training programs, on-the-job training, and individual training.
-ADECA also has career centers throughout the state, which can link candidates and employers together.
-For more information about ADECA's programs, visit their workforce development division section of their website.
+MIA also has career centers throughout the state, which can link candidates and employers together.
+For more information workforce development in Alabama, visit the Made In Alabama website.

 North Alabama Craft Training Foundation (NACTF)